 Kramer, B. L., Korkmaz, G., Calderón, J.B.S., Robbins, C. & Keller, S. “International Collaboration in Open Source Software: A Longitudinal Network Analysis of GitHub.”
 Draft Available.
 [GitHub Repo.]

 Over the past two decades, international collaboration has more than doubled in academic research.
-At the same time, the open-source software community has burgeoned from a collection of small, dispersed communities to a multi-billion dollar global industry spanning several prominent industrial sectors.
-Yet, few studies have examined the structure of open-source software development as a transnational collaboration system.
-In this paper, we study international collaboration networks in the open-source community using data scraped from GitHub - the world’s largest remote-hosting repository platform.
-By analyzing over 700,000 GitHub users from 214 different countries, we detail longitudinal trends for both contributor and country-level network data from 2008-2019.
-This paper demonstrates that contributor networks have growth exponentially while simultaneously becoming less dense, less centralized and less transitive over time.
-Moreover, we find that GitHub users from the US have a disproportionately higher impact on collaborative efforts, as indexed by the fraction of contributions from other countries and various centrality measures.
-Importantly, we also document that the relative power of the US is now beginning to wane, as countries like China and India gain more influence on GitHub.
-In addition to offering important insights about the history of international collaboration in the open-source community, this paper also raises a number of important research questions for future work to address.
+At the same time, the open source software community has burgeoned from a collection of small, dispersed communities to a multi-billion dollar industry spanning several prominent industrial sectors around the world.
+To date, few studies have examined the structure of open source software development as a transnational collaboration system.
+In this paper, we study international collaboration networks in the open source community using data scraped from GitHub - the world’s largest remote-hosting repository platform.
+After collecting data from roughly 740,000 GitHub users from 241 different countries, we analyze longitudinal trends for both contributor- and country-level network data from 2008-2019.
+Our findings demonstrate that the contributor-level networks have grown exponentially while simultaneously becoming less dense, less centralized, and less transitive over time.
+In this network, GitHub users from the US have a disproportionately higher impact on collaborative efforts, as indexed by the fraction of contributions from other countries and various centrality measures.
+This influence carries over to the country-level networks where most nations around the world are more likely to collaborate with the US than they are to collaborate with any other country, including their own.
+More generally, we find that the country-level network has become more structurally integrated over time, translating to some countries, like China and India, gaining more influence in the open source community.
+In addition to offering novel insights about the history of open source collaboration tendencies, this paper also raises a number of important questions for future research to address.

 Korkmaz, G., Robbins, C., Calderon, J.B.S., Kramer, B., Schroder, A., & Keller, S. “Measuring the Cost of Open Source Software Innovation on GitHub.”
 Draft Available.
 [GitHub Repo.]